-- The key to signing the right business lease is research.
-As a start, research the building owner, landlord, zoning laws, environmental expectations and nuisance laws.
+- Research is the key to signing the right business lease.
+Specifically, look at the building owner, landlord, zoning laws, environmental expectations and nuisance laws.

 - Know how much you have to pay, what exactly you're covering and how much your rent will increase each year.
-Some leases include extra payments, like utilities, insurance, or maintenance, while others fold all your expenses into one monthly lump sum.
+Some leases include extra payments (e.g., utilities, insurance or maintenance), while others fold all of your expenses into one monthly lump sum.

-- Establish details on how your lease will be transferred in the event your business closes or you move.
+- Establish details on how your lease will be transferred if your business closes or you move.
 Two examples are assignment of the lease, which allows another business owner to fully take it over, and subletting.

-Signing a lease is a rite of passage for any new business owner.
-Whether you're opening a store, moving into an office space, or renting out facilities for production, at some point, you're probably going to have to put pen to paper and reserve a space for your business.
+Signing a lease is an important step for any new business owner.
+Whether you're opening a store, moving into an office space or renting out facilities for production, at some point, you're probably going to have to reserve a space for your business.
 The world of commercial real estate can be complicated, and it can sometimes take years to find the space you're looking for.
-Once you've done the legwork and found the space, signing the contract could feel like an annoying final step to get over with so you can get moved in and focused on running your business.
-Like most legal agreements, a business lease shouldn't be treated in a cursory way.

 Steps for research include vetting the landlord, determining the building owner, researching zoning laws and getting a general feel for the area.
 Before you sign a lease, make sure you get an idea of the payment structure, your own personal risk exposure, the transfer structure, the landlord's desired holdover rate and any nuisance clauses in your lease.
 These are some important things to look out for, but keep in mind that typical commercial lease practices vary by state.